 - Weight gain: Although it helps to lose weight, eating saturated fats such as nuts and olive oil can increase your weight.

-Lastly, after knowing all about the Mediterranean diet, its potential benefits and harms as well as Mediterranean diet breakfast, we advise you to make sure that it is compatible with your state of health before following it, and we wish you the permanence of Health and well-being.
+Lastly, after knowing all about the Mediterranean diet, its potential benefits and harms as well as the Mediterranean diet breakfast, we advise you to make sure that it is compatible with your state of health before following it, and we wish you the permanence of Health and well-being.